ohjelmistokehitys/dockerfile-exercise/readme.md

 ## Step 2: Building the Docker image

-Once you have either completed or at least added a few first lines to the Dockerfile, you can build the Docker image.
+Once you have added a few first lines to the Dockerfile, you can try building the Docker image.
 To do this, run the following command in the terminal from the root of your repository:

 ```bash
 # run build in current folder "." and tag the image as "sanuli"